 Ask for breeder recommendations – and check out several breeders, not just one.
 Most big-name breeders take a deposit for their puppies months in advance before the litter is confirmed because the community knows the reputation of the breeder and the dogs.

 Check online reviews – so you were told a breeder came highly recommended by someone, we don't think that's enough information.
 You should check that their online presence matches and that people have positive things to say about them.

 Get to know the breeder as much as possible – The key is to make sure you feel comfortable with the breeder, as they can serve as a mentor to the breed throughout your Frenchie's life.
-You should ask the breeder for advice on your French Bulldog any time your dog has any physical or mental problems.
+In addition, you should ask the breeder for advice on your French Bulldog any time your dog has any physical or mental problems.

-Ask lots of questions – For example, are they a full-time or hobby breeder?
+Ask lots of questions: Are they full-time or hobby breeders?
 Ask about the history of the mother and father of the litter and so on.
-Breeders need to be honest with their litters about what to expect in terms of strengths and weaknesses and the genetic diseases that may affect their breed or line.
+Breeders need to be honest with their litters about what to expect regarding strengths and weaknesses and the genetic diseases that may affect their breed or line.